Skip to content

 Wills services Suitable for: Cost

-Simple will Clients with estates under Inheritance Tax Thresholds (£325,000 if an individual or £650,000 if spouses/civil partners)-
+Simple Will Clients with estates under Inheritance Tax Thresholds (£325,000 if an individual or £650,000 if spouses/civil partners)-

-IHT advice and care fees and long term care planning advice are NOT included
+IHT advice and care fees and long-term care planning advice are NOT included

-Complex will Clients needing any of the following:
+Complex Will Clients needing any of the following:

 Inheritance Tax advice

-Care fees and long term care planning advice
+Care fees and long-term care planning advice

 Trusts advice/Trusts within their Will (including right of occupation)